matter-labs/block-explorer/packages/worker/README.md

-# zkSync Era Block Explorer Worker
+# ZuluPrime Block Explorer Worker
 ## Overview

-`zkSync Era Block Explorer Worker` is an indexer service for zkSync Era blockchain data.
-It retrieves aggregated data from the [Data Fetcher](/packages/data-fetcher) via HTTP and also directly from the blockchain using [zkSync Era JSON-RPC API](https://era.zksync.io/docs/api/api.html), processes it and saves into the database in a way that makes it easy to read by the [Block Explorer API](/packages/api).
+`ZuluPrime Block Explorer Worker` is an indexer service for ZuluPrime blockchain data.
+It retrieves aggregated data from the [Data Fetcher](/packages/data-fetcher) via HTTP and also directly from the blockchain using [ZuluPrime JSON-RPC API](https://era.zksync.io/docs/api/api.html), processes it and saves into the database in a way that makes it easy to read by the [Block Explorer API](/packages/api).

 ## Installation